Manuele-T/BookingSystem/README.md

 # Project Title
-MyTill
+Walton Happy Travel

 ## Description
-This is a simple Java Swing application where an user can add product to a cart and check them out.
+This is a website project where an user can select a range of coach trips and excursion and pay for them.
 The project is still under development.

-## Features
+## Features / Functionalities
-- "Checkout" functionality (Note: no real monetary transactions involved).
-- Manager functionalities: view all orders and the related stats.

-## Getting Started
+- As a customer:
+    - Email confirmation when finalizing an order
+    - SMS confirmation when finalizing an order
+    - Stripe payment (No money involved)
+    - Adding or removing a debit card
+    - Order History

+- As a Manager:

+    - Creating, editing or deleting destinations, excursions and trips.
+    - Booking management
+    - Report management and creation

-### Dependencies
+### Programming language used
-- Libraries used: ucanaccess-2.0.9.3, commons-lang-2.6, commons-logging-1.1.1, hsqldb, jackcess-2.0.8
-- The project is using Java Development Kit (JDK) version 16
+- The project has been developed using C# and Asp.NET Core.

-### Installing and Running
-- Simply download/clone the repository, then right click on the project and select "Run".
-You can also run the .jar file in the dist folder.

 ## License
 This project is not licensed for reuse, modification, or distribution.